tartarughina/configs/README.md

 - **postman**: testing API and similar
 - **helix**: code editor like VIM but with the approach of select-action
 - **ghostty**: terminal emulator that half of the Silicon Valley is supporting and using
 - **fzf**: fuzzy finder for the terminal.
 Use it either by direct invocation with `fzf` or with the shortcuts Ctrl+t or **+tab.
 Toggle multiple selections with tab and press enter to submit.
 Ctrl+r to search in the history.
-Within a git repo there are a bunch of shortcuts offered by https://github.com/junegunn/fzf-git.sh
+Within a git repo there are a bunch of shortcuts offered by https://github.com/junegunn/fzf-git.sh. `**` offers context aware completion while `Ctrl+t` simply activate `fzf`
 - **bat**: a better version of cat
 - **firefox** and **chrome**: some other browsers, just in case something is waky on Safari
 - **git-delta**: boost git diff with syntax highlight